Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 27 November 2024 23.33.05 UTC
+- WIB: Kamis, 28 November 2024 00.24.47 UTC
-- WITA: Kamis, 28 November 2024 00.33.05 UTC
+- WITA: Kamis, 28 November 2024 01.24.47 UTC
-- WIT: Kamis, 28 November 2024 01.33.05 UTC
+- WIT: Kamis, 28 November 2024 02.24.47 UTC

 Kutipan Inspiratif:
-"Friends are like stars, they come and go, but the ones that stay are the ones that glow!!!!"
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: friendship
+Kategori: funny